-According to WLBT, the Centers for Disease Control and Prevention also conducted its own investigation.
+According to WLBT [link removed], the Centers for Disease Control and Prevention also conducted its own investigation.
 They found that staff members were working while exhibiting COVID-19 symptoms and that many Life Care Center employees also worked in other nursing homes in the region.
-In addition to that, the CDC determined staff weren’t following proper gloves and googles precautions.
+In addition to that, the CDC determined staff weren’t following proper gloves and goggles precautions.
 There was also an inadequate supply of personal protective equipment, including hand sanitizer.

 While the nursing home has not released an official statement regarding the reports, a spokesperson did acknowledge the shortcomings and stressed the outbreak and virus are uncharted territories for any nursing home to handle.

 Over the course of the next 18 days, health investigators plan to make unannounced visits to Life Care Center.
 In addition to that, they’re asking to see a plan to change these urgent problems.
 Life Care Center of America has 199 other nursing home facilities across the country.
 All the facilities need to have emergency action plans in place for situations like this.